Friday, May 2, 2008

 Collierville High

-Houston High Collierville, Tennessee Private Schools
+Houston High Private Schools

 Collierville's traditional destination for visitors is the Historic Square, in the center of downtown.
 This quaint shopping destination boasts trendy shops, fun eateries, and a tree-lined park, all overlooking the old train depot from which the town grew.